 Meg: You served as the Mackintosh Curator at the Glasgow School of Art for more than three decades.
 Charles Rennie Mackintosh is a cultural figure closely identified with both Glasgow and, more broadly, with Art Nouveau.
 Can you explain when and what inspired your initial interest in Mackintosh, and what you consider to be the most compelling dimensions of his style and work?

 Peter: Charles Rennie Mackintosh was a Scottish architect, designer and artist whose work is mostly associated with the city of his birth, Glasgow.
 His early artistic approach owes an allegiance to the Arts and Crafts movement before embracing Symbolism, European Art Nouveau and towards the end of his career, even Art Deco.
-Today he is widely regarded as being one of leading figures of early 20th century architectural design.
+Today he is widely regarded as being one of the leading figures of early 20th century architectural design.

-Like a lot of students I first came across Mackintosh when I was at college myself.
+Like a lot of students, I first came across Mackintosh when I was at college myself.
 I studied at an art school in the South of England in a somewhat uninspiring late 1960s building dominated by concrete and glass.
 In one lecture my art history tutor espoused the importance of Mackintosh’s somewhat idiosyncratic art school building and how it was still in use today.
-After art school I moved to Scotland and undertook a Master’s Degree in Museum Studies at the University of St. Andrews.
+After art school, I moved to Scotland and undertook a Master’s Degree in Museum Studies at the University of St. Andrews.
 Here Mackintosh once again featured heavily in the curriculum only this time in the context of his importance to the development of European art nouveau which inspired my life-long affection for this type of work.

-Of course little did I know that in a matter of a few of years I’d be working and living in Mackintosh’s Masterwork, the Glasgow School of Art (GSA).
+Of course, little did I know that in a matter of a few of years I’d be working and living in Mackintosh’s Masterwork, the Glasgow School of Art (GSA).
 When I first started at GSA there was space allocated in the Mackintosh Building for three small apartments (originally intended for the ‘live in’ janitor) and these were subsequently made available for use by the Mackintosh Curator and for visiting lecturers.
 Looking back on it now, being given keys to front door of the Mackintosh Building was a wonderful privilege and I’m sure many of those visiting lecturers have fond memories too.

 So what has 30 years at GSA taught me about Mackintosh and his legacy?
 I think one of the most important things, and something that you won’t find in any book, is the sense that we as staff and the students we teach are merely temporal.
 We live, breath and enjoy Mackintosh’s art school as generations have done before and hopefully will continue to do in some shape or form for generations to come.

-By passing through the dark-timbered corridors of the art school or in fact any of his other buildings, it’s all too easy to forget that what we’re experiencing is pretty much what Mackintosh himself did, albeit an hundred years earlier.
+By passing through the dark-timbered corridors of the art school or in fact any of his other buildings, it’s all too easy to forget that what we’re experiencing is pretty much what Mackintosh himself did, albeit a hundred years earlier.

 ‘Japonisme’ & Glasgow School of Art